-The proposed measure will allow Power Adjustment Factors (PAF)* for indoor lighting that are controlled by daylighting controls when certain technologies are installed in the proposed building.
-The PAFs may be applied to any nonresidential building subject to the provisions of Title 24, Part 6.
+The proposed measure will allow Power Adjustment Factors (PAFs)* and performance compliance options (PCOs) for indoor lighting that are controlled by daylighting controls when certain technologies are installed in the proposed building.
+The PAFs and PCOs may be applied to any nonresidential building subject to the provisions of Title 24, Part 6.

-The proposed technologies include: fixed slats (louvers), daylight redirecting devices and clerestories.
-These technologies tend to increase the likelihood that glare is mitigated (e.g., fixed slats) and/or have the ability to increase the daylight potential (area or number of hours) of a space.
+The proposed technologies include: fixed slats (louvers), light shelves, clerestories, and daylight redirecting devices.
+These technologies tend to increase the daylight potential (area or number of hours) of a space.

-Previously, no credit could be taken for certain innovative technologies which increase the daylight potential of a space.
-Offering PAFs for these encourages their use.
+Previously, no credit could be taken for certain innovative technologies that increase the daylight potential of a space.
+Offering PAFs and PCOs for these encourages their use.
 It is possible that the introduction of these technologies into the 2019 update may provide a gradual path to their prescriptive requirement in future updates.